Skip to main content

 Why Choose a Composition Roof?

-The lifespan of a composition roof is by far one of its most attractive features.
-Expertly-made composition roofs can last anywhere from 15-35 years depending on the roofing company and the manufacturer.
+One of the most appealing features of composition roofing is its lifespan.
+Well-made composition roofs can last anywhere from 15 to 35 years, depending on the roofing company and manufacturer.

 • Longevity